 - Be aware of time.
-During the exam, you may reach a high level of concentration I like to call “the zone.”
-This means a greater focus, which is good for problem solving, but can cause you to lose track of time.
-What may seem like seconds can be precious minutes; hours tend to pass at a very fast rate, so make sure you have time to go through every question on the exam.
+During the exam, you may reach a high level of concentration I call “the zone.”
+This means a greater focus, which is suitable for problem-solving but can cause you to lose track of time.
+What may seem like seconds can be precious minutes; hours tend to pass quickly, so make sure you have time to go through every question on the exam.

 - Try to relax.
 Remember to stretch and relax your muscles during the exam.
 A relaxed mind can help you solve difficult questions.

 - Remember, there is no reason to panic.
 Remaining calm will improve your concentration.
-If you followed your study plan correctly, your results will likely be great; if not, you will have a lot more experience during the next try!
+If you followed your study plan correctly, your results will probably be great; if not, you will have much more experience during the next try!

-All in all, earning the CISM certification is a wonderful way to demonstrate a high level of commitment with your information security management skills.
-It will show you have advanced information security expertise and also the required knowledge and experience for developing and managing a complete information security program.
-Plan ahead and use these nine tips as a basis for your study strategy, but also consider enrolling in official training.
+All in all, earning the CISM certification is a wonderful way to demonstrate a high commitment to your information security management skills.
+It will show you have advanced expertise in information security, along with the knowledge and experience required to develop and manage a complete information security program.
+Plan ahead, use these nine tips as a basis for your study strategy, and consider enrolling in ISACA CISM official training.

 We've encountered a new and totally unexpected error.